 Adults should be eating more frequently, it can help reduce the risk of obesity, improve metabolic health, and increase energy expenditure.
-Obesity is a rising problem around the world, Amy Hutchinson states in her article, “Metabolic impacts of altering meal frequency and timing,” that “39% of adults were overweight, and 13% were obese[, and] If the current rates of obesity continue, projections predict that by 2030, around 1.9 billion adults will be overweight or obese.”
+Obesity is a rising problem around the world, as Amy Hutchinson states in her article “Metabolic impacts of altering meal frequency and timing”, “39% of adults were overweight, and 13% were obese[, and] If the current rates of obesity continue, projections predict that by 2030, around 1.9 billion adults will be overweight or obese”.
 With this consistent issue of obesity, and all the other health complications it comes with, a solution must be found.
 This solution may sound unorthodox, but studies have shown that eating more frequent, balanced meals can promote better metabolic health, lower risk of obesity, and increase the amount of energy you have to spend at a time.

 Culture is a massive reason why the human species is so diverse, as culture affects every single aspect of your life, including your diet.
 In his article “Cultural aspects of meals and meal frequency”, Matty Chiva iterates:

 The definitions of food intake and frequency play a major role in building up consumers’ perceptions.
 These various perceptions are multiple (perception of self, of food and its virtues, the rules and moral values of consumption) and finally influence behaviors.